Cookie Consent by Free Privacy Policy Generator

 Latest News

-Biodiversity Duty – the council as the local planning authority has now published its first report into how we are meeting the objective of conserving and enhancing biodiversity.
+Biodiversity Duty – the Council as the local planning authority has now published its first report into how we are meeting the objective of conserving and enhancing biodiversity.
 The report can be accessed here.

 BNG – Strategic Significance – to assist applicants with the completion of the BNG metric, the council has mapped sites it considers to have a high strategic significance.
 The map can be accessed here.